lilasaba/jpn_g2p/README.md

 ### Transliteration: kanji/katakana/hiragana-to-romaji

-As the japanese writing system uses four "alphabets" (kanji, katakana, hiragana and romaji) and the lexical resources are scarce, transliteration (to romaji) is much needed to simplify the g2p training, as less input symbols / smaller grapheme inventory reduces the noise.
+As the Japanese writing system uses four "alphabets" (kanji, katakana, hiragana and romaji) and the lexical resources are scarce, transliteration (to romaji) is much needed to simplify the g2p training, as smaller grapheme inventory reduces the noise.

 The [jProcessing tool](http://jprocessing.readthedocs.io/en/latest/#kanji-katakana-hiragana-to-tokenized-romaji-jconvert-py)
 supports kanji/katakana/hiragana-to-romaji conversion.